as-pect/as-pect/README.md

 ## Expectations

-Calling the `expect<T>(value: T)` function outside of the following functions will result in unexpected behaior:
+Calling the `expect<T>(value: T)` function outside of the following functions will result in unexpected behavior:

 - `beforeEach()`
 - `afterEach()`